nickmeldrum/NOTHS-Coding-Test/rules-analysis.md

 ## custom item rules

+ item categories:

+  * normal
+  * aged
+  * legendary
+  * backstage passes
+  * conjured

- * 'sulfuruas' never decreases quality (also never loses sellin value?)
+ * 'sulfuruas' never decreases quality (also never loses sellin value? - according to code sellin does still increase?)
- * 'Aged Brie' increases by 1 instead of decreasing until it hits 50
  * 'backstage passes' increases by 1 until sellin <= 10, then increases by 2 until sellin <= 5, then increases by 3, until Sellin = 0, quality = 0
  * 'conjured' decrease at 2 a day until sellin = 0, then decrease at 4 a day. - (confirm this as interpretation of "twice as fast as normal items")